Jirigesi/Jirigesi.github.io/index.md

 <br />

-My name is Jiri Gesi (吉日格斯 in Chinese).
+My name is Jiri Gesi (Гиллигс in Mongolian, 吉日格斯 in Chinese).
 I am a third year Ph.D. student at Donal Bren School, University of California, Irvine - one of the best school for software engineering research based on CS Ranking.
 Before join UCI, I was a Machine Learning Engineer in Ford, USA.

 <br />